Shared filesystem for a cluster

 Creating an instant cluster

-When you create an instant cluster, we automatically create a /home shared filesystem which is available on the jumphost and all worker nodes.
-You can also select existing shared filesystems to be attached when you are creating an instant cluster.
-Refer to the Deploying an Instant Cluster for more information.
+When you create an instant cluster, we automatically create a /home shared filesystem.
+It is available on the jumphost and all worker nodes.

 You can only mount shared filesystems from the same region as the cluster you are trying to create.